fg-research/website/blog/product/posts/lstm-fcn-ecg-classification.rst

     in order to get your Amazon Resource Name (ARN).
 In this post we use version 1.14 of the LSTM-FCN SageMaker algorithm, which runs in the PyTorch 2.1.0 Python 3.10 deep learning container.

+    You will also need to download the MIT-BIH dataset from `Kaggle <https://www.kaggle.com/datasets/shayanfazeli/heartbeat>`__ and store the files in the SageMaker notebook instance.

 ==========================================
 Environment Set-Up
 ==========================================